 What is it to make an inference because it is of a certain form?
-My answer is that it is just a matter of exercising a disposition to make inferences of that form, though this must be a disposition in the "full-blooded" sense, i.e. one that is grounded at the subpersonal level by some state that is a common cause of the various exercises of the inferential disposition, and hence which embodies tacit knowledge of the form of inference in question.15 But there is no requirement on representation of the form of inference at the personal level: in particular, there is no requirement that the subject should be guided in making the inference by any conscious appreciation of the fact that the form of inference in question is a valid form.
+I have in mind the following kind of account.
+At the personal level, it is just a matter of exercising a disposition to make inferences of that form, but at the subpersonal level, the disposition must be grounded by some state that is a common cause of the various exercises of the inferential disposition, and hence which embodies tacit knowledge of the form of inference in question.13 On this account, there is no requirement on representation of the form of inference at the personal level: in particular, there is no requirement that the subject should be guided in making the inference by any conscious appreciation of the fact that the form of inference in question is a valid form.